-MIRobotics strives to invent and introduce modular, man-packable inspection and monitoring robots into cleantech, contributing to recycling 2.0 and a healthier environment.
-The flagship of the technological innovation is the bio-inspired, low disturbance and long endurance robot, SUMIR (surface and underwater monitoring and inspection robot).
-In for the long run, we will provide different sensor and actuation modules enabling agile adaptation to the inspection situation at hand.
+MIRobotics strives to invent and introduce modular, man-packable inspection and monitoring robots into fish farming and environmental monitoring, contributing to a healthier environment.
+The flagship of the technological innovation is the bio-inspired, low disturbance and long endurance robot.
+In the long run, we will provide different sensor and actuation modules enabling agile adaptation to more applications.

 April 15, 2018: We are featured at RESEARCH & TECHNOLOGY news of Hannover Messe 2018 as "Robots help save the environment".
 MIRobotics is sharing the stand of the Swiss National Centers of Competence in Research (NCCR) at HANNOVER MESSE 2018 to unveil a new eel-like swimming robot for environmental monitoring. read the complete news here.